-Our speakers series closes with Vijay Gupta and The Medicine of Music.
+Our Arts Speakers Series closes with Vijay Gupta who presents The Medicine of Music.

 Event is free, registration is required.
 Please register here.
 Upon registering, you will receive a confirmation email containing access information for the event.